Ziver/hal/README.md

 # Hal

 Hal is a home automation hub with sensor statistics with the functionality to share that data between friends.
-It is developed to be very extensible so future Sensors and other input devices can be supported.
+It has been developed to be very extensible so future Sensors and other input devices can be supported.

 Features:
-- **Map**, Set up a house map with sensor and events mapped on a floorplan
+- **Map**, Set up a house map with sensors and events mapped on a floorplan
 - **Triggers and Actions**, IFTTT type functionality
-- **Power;Challenge**, Sync power or sensor usage between friends to lower e.g Power usage
+- **Power;Challenge**, Sync power or sensor usage between friends to challenge each other to lower the power usage

 Currently supported devices:
 - **Network Scanner**, IP scanner to detect devices on local network